dogeared/mp3-transcription-app/README.md

 ## Usage

 1. **Access Application**: Navigate to `http://localhost:8080`
-2. **Authentication**: Click "Get Started" - you'll be automatically redirected to Okta for authentication
+2. **Authentication**: Click "Get Started" - you'll be automatically redirected to Auth0 for authentication
-3. **Login**: Enter your Okta credentials
+3. **Login**: Enter your Auth0 credentials
 4. **Redirect Back**: After successful authentication, you'll be redirected to the transcriber interface
 5. **Speaker Names**: Enter names for the two speakers in your audio file
 6. **Upload File**: Drag and drop or click to upload your MP3 or WAV file (max 500MB)